-If you sell products in different sizes, a chart can help your customers decide which one to buy and reduce returns.
+If you sell different-sized products, a chart can help your customers decide which one to buy and reduce returns.
 Size charts are added to product pages by the Size Chart for WooCommerce extension that you can upload from your WordPress Dashboard.

 How can it help you?

 It works wonders if you happen to sell products in multiple sizes.

 - Add a size chart with shoulder, chest, and height measurements if you sell T-shirts.

 - Include a size chart with length, height, and depth measurements if you sell furniture.

 - Include a size chart with height and width measurements if you sell stickers.